-- B. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - C. Stop the engine, allow it to cool, and drain the fuel tank. - D. Restart the engine and run it until it stops. - E. Choke the engine. - F. Start and run the engine until it will not start again. - G. Dispose of fuel properly.
+- B. Run the engine to distribute conditioned fuel through the fuel system (5 minutes). - C. Stop the engine, allow it to cool, and drain the fuel tank. - D. Restart the engine and run it until it stops. - E. Start and run the engine until it will not start again. - F. Dispose of fuel properly.
 Recycle as per local codes.